supermedium/aframe-react/README.md

 ## Best Practices

-aframe-react lets A-Frame and three.js handle the heavy lifting 3D, VR, rendering, and behavior pieces.
-React is delegated to what it was primarily meant for: views and state binding.
+Let A-Frame and three.js handle the heavy lifting of 3D rendering and behavior, and delegate React to what it was meant for: views, state management, and data binding.

-For instance, if you wanted to do an animation, do not try to tween a property in React land.
-This is slower due to creating another `requestAnimationFrame`, being at the whims of React batched updates, and also due to the overhead of passing a property from React to HTML.
-A-Frame already has a render loop and `requestAnimationFrame` set up, write an A-Frame component using the `tick` method to hook into the render loop.

-Try to use React sparingly in regards to the actual 3D and VR bits.
-React has a bit of overhead and some concerns with the batched updates since it was created with the 2D DOM in mind.
-Do use it for as a view layer and to manage state.
+For example, don't create `requestAnimationFrame`s to continuously throw React prop updates to A-Frame.
+Instead, create an A-Frame component with a tick handler such that everything is done in memory with little overhead.
+Do however use React to set up initial state and data binding that might configure that A-Frame component.

 ## Built with `aframe-react`